Max-Ryujin/Max-Ryujin/README.md

 ## Education

+- Currently doing my master's degree in Computer science
+- - Bachelor's degree in Computer Science from RWTH University with a focus on math and machine learning
 - Abitur with two awards for extraordinary achievements in math and physics
-- Bachelor's degree in Computer Science from RWTH University with a focus on math and machine learning
-- Currently doing my master's degree in Computer science

 ## Skills